Reinforcement Re-ranking with 2D Grid-based Recommendation Panels: Preliminaries

 One straightforward approach to placing the items in grids is pre-defining a total order by using some heuristics (e.g., ordering the positions in a panel from left to right, and then top to down).
 Therefore, the task de-generates to traditional re-ranking in recommendation and any re-ranking models can be directly applied.
-Though preliminary successes have been achieved~\cite{bello2018seq2slate}, previous studies have also shown that user behaviors on 2-D grid-based panels are very different from those on traditional sequential list-based rankings~\cite{xie2019grid}.
-First of all, since users can browse items vertically and horizontally, they will allocate more attention to the middle part of the panel, called middle bias~\cite{xie2019grid}; Second, user studies also showed that the users' attention decay slowly by row and they often display row-skipping behavior~\cite{xie2019grid}; Third, we found that on product apps, the users tend to click one item on a result panel though they may have interest on multiple items.
+Though preliminary successes have been achieved~\cite{bello2018seq2slate}, the previous studies have also shown that user behaviors on 2D grid-based panels are very different from those on traditional sequential list-based rankings~\cite{xie2019grid}.
+First of all, since users can browse items vertically and horizontally, they will allocate more attention to the middle part of the panel, called middle bias; Second, user studies also showed that the users' attention decay slowly by row and they often display row-skipping behavior; Third, we found that on product apps, the users tend to click one item on a result panel though they may have interest on multiple items.
+Note that though some of the above conclusions were drawn based on image search, we also observe similar phenomena in e-commerce recommendation.

 The analysis indicates that directly applying the traditional re-ranking models to generate grid-based result panels is not an optimal solution.
 It is necessary to design a new model tailored for the task.